rootcathacking/zegermans/README.md

 ## What does it do?

-It uses base words and generates them to compliant passwords.
-These generations are customisable and based on some real statistics combined with long hacking expierence, from me and various collegues.
+It uses base words and generates them to german compliant passwords.
+These generations are customisable and based on some real statistics combined with long hacking expierence, from me and various hacking collegues.

 ## How does it work?